waheeb71/vscode-cyber-icon-theme/README.md

 ![cloned file icons](https://raw.githubusercontent.com/waheeb71/vscode-cyber-icon-theme/main/images/how-tos/cloned-file-icons-example.png)

-- Although you can use any `#RRGGBB` color for the `color` and `lightColor` properties, if you want to stick with colors from the material palette, you can check the full list of allowed aliases in the [materialPalette.ts](https://github.com/waheeb71/vscode-cyber-icon-theme/blob/main/src/core/generator/clones/utils/color/materialPalette.ts).
+- Although you can use any `#RRGGBB` color for the `color` and `lightColor` properties, if you want to stick with colors from the Cyber palette, you can check the full list of allowed aliases in the [CyberPalette.ts](https://github.com/waheeb71/vscode-cyber-icon-theme/blob/main/src/core/generator/clones/utils/color/CyberPalette.ts).
 - You can check the full list of available icons to be used as the `base` in the [fileIcons.ts](https://github.com/waheeb71/vscode-cyber-icon-theme/blob/main/src/core/icons/fileIcons.ts).

 #### Folder associations